SHOPPING CART

 A handsome bird that swoops low to get berries and fruit, makes a cooing sound.

 • Feeds on: Berries and fruit of many native and exotic trees and shrubs.
-The only bird that can swallow the large berries of karaka and puriri trees.
+The only bird that can swallow the large berries of Karaka and Puriri trees.
 Feeds on shoots, flowers and leaves when berries are not available.
 Important seed disperser as they fly long distances.

 • Nests: Builds flimsy nests of sticks in the forks of trees, they lay one egg with the male and female taking turns to sit on it.